 ASTM, 2019.
 ASTM D1655 - 19 Standard specification for aviation turbine fuels.
 West Conshohocken, Pa: ASTM.

-Series title: Episode number, Title of episode, Year.
+Title of episode (if available, if not use series title and episode number), Year.
+Series title, Episode number.
 Medium.
 Transmitting organisation and channel, full date.
 Time of transmission.

 Rick Stein’s French odyssey: Episode 5, 2006.
 TV.
 BBC2, 23 August.
 20.30 hrs.